Dimension Reduction for Fr\'echet Regression

-We conclude that all ensemble methods give reasonable estimation except FPHD and FSAVE.
-The best performer is rFOPG in all settings.
+We conclude that all ensemble methods give reasonable estimation except FPHD.
+FOPG performs best in all settings except Model \RN{2}-1-(b).
 To illustrate the relation between the response and estimated sufficient predictor $\hat\beta_1\trans X$, we adopt the ellipsoidal representation of SPD matrices.
 Each $A\in\Sym^+(d)$ can be associated with an ellipsoid centered at the origin $\mathcal{E}_A=\{x:x\trans A^{-1} x \le 1\}$.
-In Figure \ref{fig:sp_spd}, we plot the responses ellipsoid versus the estimated sufficient predictor in panel (a), compared with the responses versus predictor $X_{10}$.
+Figure \ref{fig:sp_spd} plots the responses ellipsoid versus the estimated sufficient predictor in panel (a), compared with the responses versus predictor $X_{10}$ for Model \RN{2}-1-(a).
 We can tell a clear pattern of change in shape and rotation of response ellipsoids versus $\hat\beta_1\trans X$.